The 3 mental blocks keeping your home cluttered (and how to break them)

 This is one of the trickiest blocks because it's tied to who we were, or who we hope to become.

-• The past you: Keeping five years of college notes, your old professional suits, all of you high school memorabilia, or clothes you wore before becoming a mother.
+The past you: This is the person who keeps five years of college notes, old professional suits, all of you high school memorabilia, or clothes you wore before becoming a mother.

-• The future you: Keeping supplies for a hobby you haven't started (yet!), clothes for a body size you may or may not reach, or parenting books for stages your children have already passed.
+The future you: Keeping supplies for a hobby you haven't started (yet!), clothes for a body size you may or may not reach, or books you will one day get around to read but know deep down you will not.

 The voice here says: "This item is who I am," or "I need this to prove I was/will be [that person]."

-💡 You are a mom on a journey of intentional living right now.
+You are a mom on a journey of intentional living right now.
 The most important identity you have is the one you are living in today.
+So here are a couple steps for this block: